ROYAL CARIBBEAN BRANDS OFFER SUSTAINABLE TOURS

-Royal Caribbean Cruises Ltd have announced that 1,400 sustainable tours, from the Caribbean to the Mediterranean and beyond, are now available for booking.
+Royal Caribbean Cruises Ltd has announced 1,400 sustainable tours for the Caribbean, Mediterranean and beyond.

-Offered by certified sustainable tour operators, these special tours are available across Royal Caribbean brands.
-The unique experiences around the world, and include unique experiences around the world, from kayaking along Majorca’s west coast to an underground Mayan River Cenote in Cozumel and grape harvesting at Pizzorno Winery in Montevideo, Uruguay.
+These special tours are available across all Royal Caribbean brands, and are offered by certified sustainable tour operators.
+Experiences include kayaking along Majorca’s west coast, underground Mayan River Cenote in Cozumel and grape harvesting at Pizzorno Winery in Montevideo, Uruguay.

 Commitment to Sustainability

-The initiative began as part of the company’s 2020 World Wildlife Fund (WWF) target to offer guests 1,000 tours provided by operators certified to the UN-created Global Sustainable Tourism Council (GSTC) standard.
-By reaching and surpassing the goal nearly one year ahead of schedule, RCL is underscoring its commitment to operate sustainably and provide its guests with responsible options while ashore.
+The initiative began as part of the company’s 2020 World Wildlife Fund (WWF) target.
+Royal Caribbean’s goal was to offer guests 1,000 tours, provided by operators certified to the UN-created Global Sustainable Tourism Council (GSTC) standard.

 Educating Tour Operators

-Engaging with its portfolio of global independent tour operators was a key part of the programme.
+Engaging with its global independent tour operators was a key part of the programme.

-Together with GSTC, RCL’s Global Tour Operations team conducted informational sessions to educate its tour operators of the company’s commitment, the importance of certification and sustainable operations, and the process to become certified by any of GSTC’s accredited certification bodies.
+RCL’s Global Tour Operations team and GSTC conducted educational sessions for its tour operators.
+They educated on the company’s commitment, the importance of certification and sustainable operations, and the process to become GSTC certified.

-“The scale and scope of Royal Caribbean Cruises’ commitment to sustainable shore excursions and accomplishments to date are unprecedented,” says Jim Sano, Vice President for Conservation Travel, WWF.
-“This initiative not only helps advance WWF’s conservation mission, it elevates the sustainability bar for the entire travel industry.”
+“The scale and scope of Royal Caribbean Cruises’ commitment to sustainable shore excursions and accomplishments to date, are unprecedented,” says Jim Sano, VP for Conservation Travel, WWF.

-“GSTC commends Royal Caribbean for taking these important steps encouraging tour operators to adopt–and seek GSTC accredited certification for–sustainable tourism practices,” stated Randy Durband, Chief Executive Officer of GSTC.
+“GSTC commends Royal Caribbean for taking these important steps, encouraging tour operators to adopt–and seek GSTC accredited certification for sustainable tourism practices,” stated Randy Durband, GSTC CEO.
 “Royal Caribbean’s efforts to boost the global supply of certified sustainable shore excursions is a watershed moment for the cruise industry.
 Having almost 1,400 tours in Royal Caribbean’s portfolio is an important milestone, and we congratulate them for their ongoing efforts.”